Trump Administration Presses Saudis For Information On Missing Journalist

 The version of events described by Turkish authorities is grisly.
 One Turkish security official told The New York Times that within two hours of his arriving at the consulate, Khashoggi had been killed and dismembered with a bone saw that the Saudi team had brought.
 He compared the killing to the movie Pulp Fiction.

-Turkish officials also provided the Post with a series of surveillance video clips that purport to show movements involved in the killing or abduction of Khashoggi: the journalist entering the consulate; a black Mercedes leaving the consulate and then arriving at the consul general's house; Cengiz, the fiancée, pacing outside the consulate as she makes phone calls; the Saudi men leaving an Istanbul hotel and getting on planes at the airport.
+The Post obtained a series of surveillance video clips that purport to show movements involved in the killing or abduction of Khashoggi: the journalist entering the consulate; a black Mercedes leaving the consulate and then arriving at the consul general's house; Cengiz, the fiancée, pacing outside the consulate as she makes phone calls; the Saudi men leaving an Istanbul hotel and getting on planes at the airport.
 The Post notes that the clips have inconsistent timestamps at one point, are too blurry to make out key license plate numbers, and are heavily edited throughout.

 Khashoggi is a resident of the United States and has been living in Washington, D.C.
 The former editor-in-chief of a Saudi newspaper and then an advisor to Saudi government officials, in the last year Khashoggi had written columns critical of the Saudi goverment in the Post.